Seleznev-nvkz/event_creative/README.md

 * redis==2.10.3
 * uWSGI==2.0.9

-for install this with pip after get the project up:
+after you get the project up you can use pip to install this:
 ```sh
 pip install -r requirements.txt
 ```